Africa’s largest data centre to get even larger with big investment

 “The Teraco platform allows enterprises to have direct private connections to all the leading cloud providers in the most latency efficient and resilient manner possible,” says Hnzido.

 “Enterprises can deploy their public, private and hybrid cloud strategies from the Teraco platform, which allows for complete freedom of choice from a cloud provider perspective, as well as significantly reducing the time and cost for enterprises to access these cloud platforms.

 The company has focused its attentions over the past decade to growing its ecosystems of telco, content, financial services, enterprise and service providers.

-“Teraco continues to invest significantly into the region’s ICT infrastructure and has built, what is now, Africa’s largest data centre.
-We take pride in our vendor neutral offering, with open access to interconnection and world class resilient data centre infrastructure for all our clients”.
+“Teraco continues to invest significantly into the region's ICT infrastructure and has built, what is now, Africa's largest data center.
+We take pride in our vendor neutral offering, with open access to interconnection and world class resilient data center infrastructure for all our clients”.